ESPO Framework Approved. Schools & councils can procure directly. Learn more →

 Clinical waste is waste that poses a risk of infection or contains hazardous substances (sharps, infectious materials, cytotoxic drugs).
 Offensive waste is non-infectious but unpleasant (sanitary waste, nappies from healthy individuals, incontinence pads without infection).
 They require different coloured bins and different disposal routes, but both must be collected by a licensed waste carrier.

-NHS waste disposal colour coding follows HTM 07-01: yellow bins for infectious waste requiring incineration, orange for infectious waste suitable for alternative treatment (autoclaving), purple for cytotoxic and cytostatic waste, yellow with black stripe for offensive non-infectious waste, yellow-lidded sharps containers conforming to BS 7320, and blue-lidded containers for pharmaceutical waste.
+NHS waste disposal colour coding follows HTM 07-01: yellow bags for infectious waste requiring incineration, orange bags for infectious waste suitable for alternative treatment (autoclaving), purple bags for cytotoxic and cytostatic waste, yellow with black stripe (tiger-striped) bags for offensive non-infectious waste, yellow-lidded rigid sharps containers conforming to BS 7320, and blue-lidded containers for pharmaceutical waste.
 This colour coding system is mandatory across all NHS trusts, GP surgeries, dental practices, and care settings.

 Clinical waste and medical waste are often used interchangeably, but technically clinical waste is a subset of medical waste.
 Medical waste covers all waste produced by healthcare activities, while clinical waste specifically refers to waste that poses a risk of infection or contains hazardous substances.
 In practice, both terms describe waste streams requiring licensed collection, proper segregation, and compliant disposal through approved facilities.

-Hospital waste must be segregated at source into colour-coded containers following HTM 07-01 guidelines.
-Infectious waste (yellow bins) goes to licensed incineration, treatment waste (orange bins) to autoclaving facilities, cytotoxic waste (purple bins) to high-temperature incineration, and offensive waste (tiger-striped bags) to deep landfill or energy recovery.
+Hospital waste must be segregated at source into colour-coded bags and containers following HTM 07-01 guidelines.
+Infectious waste (yellow bags) goes to licensed incineration, treatment waste (orange bags) to autoclaving facilities, cytotoxic waste (purple bags) to high-temperature incineration, and offensive waste (tiger-striped bags) to deep landfill or energy recovery.
 All collections require consignment notes, and hospitals must use licensed waste carriers with full chain-of-custody documentation.

 Coverage